EuropeanUniversityFoundation/openid_connect_eufidp/README.md

 ### Overriding defaults

-Out of the box, the module points to the development instance of the EUF IDP.
+Out of the box, the module points to the development instance of the EUF IdP.
 Once all relevant testing has been carried out, it is safe to edit the configuration to point to the production instance.

 **However** overriding the placeholders for Client ID and Client Secret should be done via `settings.php` or `settings.local.php` so that these credentials are not committed to the `git` repository.
 This approach is also useful to enable and disable certain clients per environment.
 See configuration override syntax below:

-    /* EUF IDP settings */
+    /* EUF IdP settings */
     #$config['openid_connect.client.euf_idp']['status'] = FALSE;
     $config['openid_connect.client.euf_idp']['settings']['client_id'] = 'real_client_id';
     $config['openid_connect.client.euf_idp']['settings']['client_secret'] = 'real_client_secret';